France vs Morocco, FIFA World Cup semifinal: Reliving last face-off between both sides in 2007

 Also read: No int'l retirement for Cristiano Ronaldo despite WC debacle, likely to play till Euro 2024: Report

-It will be interesting to see if Morocco continue to be the giant killers after getting past some big teams so far in the competition.
+It will be interesting to see if Morocco continue to be the giant killers after getting past some big teams in the competition so far.
 They have already beaten the likes of Belgium, Spain and Portugal and, hence, Kylian Mbappe-starrer France won't take them lightly by any means.
 On the other hand, France also have enough firepower and are being considered as favourites owing to their experience of the knockout stages.

 Predicted line-ups: